Kalidasu: Reception

 Telugucinema.com gave a review of rating 3/5 stating "Sushanth makes decent debut.
 He can become good actor by honing skills further.
 A very formulaic story but decent film for a debutant."
 Oneindia Entertainment gave a review stating "Despite less glamour, the debutant hero, Sushant, is able to gain mass hero image.
 There are several elements in the film like sentiment, glamour, action and love scenes in the film to cater to the needs of all classes of audiences.
 The film does not appear like a debutant's film and the production values of Sri Nag Corporation are adequate."
 IndiaGlitz gave a review stating "Sushant showed excellent ease in dances and action scenes, despite it is his debut film.
 Tamanna too looked gorgeous in the film in ultra modern outfits.
 She was very romantic all through the film.
 Though there is not much scope to prove her acting talents, her role was moulded in a near sexy way.
 The director was able to maintain good tempo all through the film.
 He did never lose grip on the story.
 He moulded the hero's character with a sole aim of giving him a mass image."
 Cinegoer.com gave a review stating "The movie has nothing new or good to offer, but it isn't an unbearable affair either.
 Sushanth's debut is not bad, but a makeover and voice modulation, some more of the grooming and training (dance-fights-etc) he's obviously received will go a long way.
 For now, he has miles to travel before he gets a claim to fame.
 The movie has taken a middling formulaic route."
-Sify.com gave a review stating the film to be a watchable one.
+Sify gave a review stating the film to be a watchable one.